 In 2023, the RMAC accomplished the following:

 The RMAC met six times in open, virtual or hybrid public webcast meetings to conduct business, and a quorum was reached at five of these meetings.
-Meeting activities included approval of meeting minutes; membership updates, recruitment, and seat appointments; legislative and partner organization updates; and public education and outreach presentations by rangeland and natural resource representatives, professionals, and practitioners.
+Meeting activities included approval of meeting minutes; membership updates, recruitment, and seat appointments; legislative and partner organization updates; workshop planning; and public education and outreach presentations by rangeland and natural resource representatives, professionals, and practitioners.

 Re-appointed Dr. Marc Horney as Chair and Member Dr. Stephanie Larson as vice chair to one-year appointments and Member Bart Cremers to a four-year term.

-The State Lands Grazing License and Land Management (SLGLLM) subcommittee
+The State Lands Grazing License and Land Management (SLGLLM) subcommittee was dissolved after completing the first stage of documents to support grazing agreements, planning, and implementation.
+In late 2023, the RMAC began planning for finalization of deliverables around summer 2024, which will include:

-Grazing License Agreement
+Grazing License Agreement outline and template, with support and approval from the Department of General Services, and an example of a completed Grazing License Agreement;

+Grazing Management Plan outline and template to assist in creating a Grazing Management Plan as a stand-alone document or as an attachment to Grazing License Agreements, and an example of a completed Grazing Management Plan; and,

+Guidance Booklet to accompany the templates and assist users in the development, planning, and implementation of grazing agreements and management plans, with a focus on state-managed lands.
+Applications to other land types will be addressed.

-The Department of Forestry & Fire Protection (CAL FIRE) and the Wildfire Prevention Grants Program partnered with RMAC to plan a January 18, 2023 workshop, Applying for a Wildfire Prevention Grant, with a focus on prescribed grazing projects.
-The grant application opened December 14th, and representatives from UCCE/UC ANR and CAL FIRE will speak at this virtual workshop to assist graziers interested in applying for this grant funding to support grazing projects for fuel reduction.
+The Department of Forestry & Fire Protection (CAL FIRE) and the Wildfire Prevention Grants Program partnered with RMAC to put on a January 18, 2023 workshop, Applying for a Wildfire Prevention Grant, with a focus on prescribed grazing projects.
+The grant application opened December 14th, and representatives from UCCE/UC ANR and CAL FIRE spoke at this virtual workshop to assist graziers interested in applying for this grant funding to support grazing projects for fuel reduction.
+This virtual workshop was attended by 198 registrants from regional, state, and federal agencies, academia, non-governmental organizations, private industry, and the community.

-An Educational Workshop Series on prescribed grazing, vegetation management, and fuels reduction. y, and non-governmental agencies (Figure 1).
+The RMAC continued to plan and implement an Annual Educational Workshop Series (Goal 3, Table 3), with four field tours, two virtual workshops, and one hybrid workshop in 2023.
+The RMAC partnered with and leveraged resources from allied range organizations to attract speakers and attendees.
+All speakers and attendees received contact information (if released) and materials from the workshop via email following each event, and workshop materials are also hosted online on the RMAC webpage.
+The 2023 educational series focused on prescribed grazing for vegetation management and fuels reduction.
+Speakers, partners, and sponsors of workshops and field days spanned a wide range of private industry, governmental agencies, and non-governmental agencies (Figure 1).

 Figure 1.
 Partners, Sponsors, and Speaker Affiliations for RMAC 2023 Annual Educational Series Workshops.

-2023 RMAC Annual Educational Series webinars and workshops were implemented as follows:
+2023 RMAC Annual Educational Series webinars and workshops were attended by approximately 900 participants, and were implemented as follows:

 February 24, 2023: Joint Rangeland Management Conference: Rangelands and Fire.
 This conference was co-sponsored with the California Rangeland Conservation Coalition (CRCC) and California Polytechnic State University, San Luis Obispo (CPSLO) Swanton Pacific Ranch (SPR) Fuels and Vegetation Education (FAVE) Program with options to attend in person or virtually.
 This all-day two-part conference was held at the Robert Cabral Stockton Agricultural Center.
 Approximately 115 participants joined the virtual platform, along with over 300 in-person registrants for one or both parts of the conference: